ouya/docs/controllers.md

 ##### The Menu/System Button

-A Menu/Pause function has been added to OUYA button on the controller.
+A Menu/Pause function has been added to the OUYA button on the controller.
 Instead of bringing up the system menu when pressed once, a single press will now send an `OuyaController.BUTTON_MENU` (`KEYCODE_MENU`) keycode to the app, emulating a normal menu button.
 To bring up the system menu you may now double-tap the OUYA button, or long press the OUYA button on newer controllers (dev kit controllers do not have this second method).

 This new MENU function provides an easy and consistent way for games and apps to map a pause or context menu to a button on our controller.